matjsz/odin/README.md

 Odin features includes not only, but mainly:

-⚙️ Robust computer vision management tools, such as [GitHub Actions](https://github.com/features/actions):
+⚙️ Robust computer vision management tools, such as:
   - Dataset automated management (creation & version control)
   - Model automated management (training, testing & version control)
   - General project management with a robust project structure that can be automated to a pipeline.